MicrosoftDocs/entra-docs/docs/id-governance/scenarios/best-practices-secure-id-governance.md

  - Authorizing with least privileged permissions
  - Ensuring Proof-of-Possession (PoP) usage

 **Recommendation:** All entitlement management policies should have an [expiration date](../entitlement-management-access-package-lifecycle-policy.md) and / or periodic [access review](../entitlement-management-access-reviews-create.md) to right size access.
-This ensures that only users that should have access continue to have access to the application.
+These requirements ensure that only users that should have access continue to have access to the application.

-## Backup and recovery
+## Back up and recovery

-Backup your configuration so you can recover to a known good state in the case of a compromise.
+Back up your configuration so you can recover to a known good state in the case of a compromise.

- - [Microsoft Graph APIs](https://learn.microsoft.com/graph/overview) can be used to export the current state of many Microsoft Entra configurations.
+ - [Microsoft Graph APIs](/graph/overview) can be used to export the current state of many Microsoft Entra configurations.
  - [Microsoft Entra Exporter](https://github.com/microsoft/entraexporter) is a tool you can use to export your configuration settings.
  - [Microsoft 365 Desired State Configuration](https://github.com/microsoft/Microsoft365DSC/wiki/What-is-Microsoft365DSC) is a module of the PowerShell Desired State Configuration framework.
 You can use it to export configurations for reference and application of the prior state of many settings.